DongzeHE/scpca-docs/docs/merged_objects.md

 | `cellassign_reference_version`  | If cell typing with `CellAssign` was performed, the version of the reference dataset source.
 For references obtained from `PanglaoDB`, the version scheme is a date in ISO8601 format.
 Only present for `processed` objects |

-Unlike for {ref}`individual SCE objects<sce_file_contents:singlecellexperiment sample metadata`, cluster algorithm parameters are not included in these metadata lists because clusters themselves are not included in the merged object.
+Unlike for {ref}`individual SingleCellExperiment objects<sce_file_contents:singlecellexperiment sample metadata`, cluster algorithm parameters are not included in these metadata lists because clusters themselves are not included in the merged object.